Opal Health

 Co-founder

-Startup founder and former Senior Civil Servant with experience working in and with Governments to develop and implement policy.
+Startup founder and former Senior Civil Servant.
+Experience working in and with Governments to develop and implement policy at a national scale.

 Melissa Kaminker